Motus GI Holdings Inc. (MOTS) EPS is poised to hit -0.13 next quarter: How Investors Can Make It Count the Most?

 Motus GI Holdings Inc. (MOTS) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Diagnostics & Research industry.
-Motus GI Holdings Inc.’s current insider ownership accounts for 2.60%, in contrast to 44.30% institutional ownership.
+Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Motus GI Holdings Inc. industry.
+Motus GI Holdings Inc.’s current insider ownership accounts for 4.30%, in contrast to 36.30% institutional ownership.
 According to the most recent insider trade that took place on Jan 26, this organization’s sold 59,115 shares at the rate of 1.90, making the entire transaction reach 112,417 in total value, affecting insider ownership by 0.
 Preceding that transaction, on Jan 22, Company’s 10% Owner sold 550,000 for 1.48, making the whole transaction’s value amount to 814,000.
 This particular insider is now the holder of 2,660,542 in total.

 Motus GI Holdings Inc. (MOTS) Earnings and Revenue Records

-As on 9/29/2020, Multinational firm has announced its last quarter scores, in which it reported -$0.13 earnings per share (EPS) for the period falling under the consensus outlook (set at -$0.12) by -$0.01.
+Going through the last 3-months fiscal report unveiled on the 9/29/2020, it has been observed that the corporation posted -$0.13 earnings per share (EPS) during the time that was less the consensus figure (set at -$0.12) by -$0.01.
 This company achieved a net margin of -21575.70 while generating a return on equity of -125.31.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.13 per share during the current fiscal year.

 Motus GI Holdings Inc.’s EPS increase for this current 12-month fiscal period is 37.50% and is forecasted to reach -0.50 in the upcoming year.